Asiana Treks and Tours

 Trip Info

-The Panch Pokhari trekking adventure begins in Kathmandu, the vibrant capital city of Nepal, which serves as the main gateway for trekkers heading into the Himalayan region.
-Travelers typically arrive at Tribhuvan International Airport, where Asiana Treks and Tours provides convenient airport pickup and transfers to their hotel.
-Kathmandu offers all necessary preparations for the trek, including gear shopping, permit arrangements, and acclimatization before setting off.
+The Panch Pokhari trekking adventure begins in Kathmandu, the vibrant capital of Nepal, which serves as the main gateway for trekkers heading into the Himalayas.
+Travellers typically arrive at Tribhuvan International Airport, where Asiana Treks and Tours provides convenient airport pickup and transfers to their hotel.
+Kathmandu offers all necessary preparations for the trek, including gear shopping, permit arrangements, and acclimatisation before setting off.

 Start Point & Access Summary: